-Welcome to Introduction to Print Media!
-I am so happy you are enrolled in a course that will allow you to take full advantage of the excellent printmaking facilities we have in Visual Arts at Western.
-In this course outline you will find all the necessary information about SA 2630A including important points concerning health and safety, in-class demonstrations and work sessions and the printmaking/ ink fee.
+Welcome to Advanced Print Media!
+It's great to have you working in the Printshop again, enrolled in a course that will allow you to take full advantage of the excellent printmaking facilities and supports we have in Visual Arts at Western.
+In this course outline you will find all the necessary information about SA 3633 including important points concerning health and safety, in-class demonstrations, sign-up procedures to be working in Print Shop and the printmaking/ ink fee.

-Please consult the Syllabus/Timeline, for a detailed plan for the semester in regard to Demonstration dates, Assignment Due Dates, and your responsibilities for accessing information on OWL.
+Please consult the Syllabus at the end of the Course Outline, for a plan for the year in regards to Demonstration dates, Assignment Due Dates, and your responsibilities for accessing information on OWL.

-As always, feel free to contact me by email if you have questions outside of class.
+Feel free to contact me by email if you have questions outside of class.